-int x; // oops, uninitialised
+autoint x; // oops, uninitialised

-rather than unsigned
+auto rather than unsigned to

 capture the result of vector::size avoids type conversions that in turn may introduce errors.